stuart-knock/docs/UserGuide/UserGuide-UI_User.rst

 When the `register` button is clicked, an email is sent to `ADMINISTRATOR_EMAIL` address.
-This is the administrator's task to validate the new account.
+It is the administrator's task to validate the new account.
 The administrator needs to be logged in to validate an account.